High Desert (California)

 The High Desert, along with the "Mojave River Valley" and the Victor Valley, is mostly used to describe the area centered around Victorville.
-The region extends as far west as Lancaster, as far northwest as Palmdale, and north to the Barstow desert.
-High Desert has also been incorporated into the names of businesses and organizations in these areas.
-The term "High Desert" is also used to refer to the communities north and west of Joshua Tree National Park - Twentynine Palms the Morongo Basin (Yucca Valley).
-These are also at a higher elevation than the Low Desert that surrounds the Coachella Valley and Imperial Valley.
+The region extends as far west as Lancaster, as far southwest as Palmdale, and north to the Barstow desert.
+"High Desert" has also been incorporated into the names of businesses and organizations in these areas.
+The term "High Desert" is also erroneously used to refer to the communities north and west of Joshua Tree National Park—Twentynine Palms and the Morongo Basin (Yucca Valley), which are actually in an area called the Hi-Desert.
+These communities are at a higher elevation than the Low Desert that encompasses the Coachella Valley and Imperial Valley in far southern California.

+The area was even proposed to become a new county due to cultural, economic and geographic differences relative to the rest of the more urban region.

 Geography

 Depending on how the boundaries of the Mojave and the Colorado Desert region are defined, the High Desert either includes the entire California portion of the Mojave Desert (using a smaller geographic designation than its ecoregion) or the northern portion of the California desert (using a larger geographic designation including the ecotope area of the lower and adjacent Sonoran Desert).

-The name of the region comes from its higher elevations and more northern latitude with associated climate and plant communities distinct from the Low Desert, which includes the Colorado Desert and the below sea level Salton Sea.
-The High Desert is typically windier than the Low Desert, and averages between 12 degrees to 20 degrees Fahrenheit cooler in both the winter and summer seasons.
+The name of the region comes from its higher elevations and more northern latitude with associated climate and plant communities distinct from the Low Desert, which includes the Colorado Desert and the below-sea-level Salton Sea.
+The High Desert is typically windier than the Low Desert, and it averages 12 to 20 °F cooler in both the winter and summer seasons.